dag-andersen/Rust-Memory-Map/docs/Report.md

 ##### Expectation
 In theory, the cache should not matter if the data set consists of an infinitely large amount of entries because the cache would be thrashed anyway.
 But on a more realistic scale (like in this project) this can become a factor when it comes to speed.

-The immediate thought would be that the tree would benefit from this, since the nodes closer to the root would be read much more often than the rest of the tree, meaning that the data stored in the upper nodes can be retrieved from the cache.
+The immediate thought would be that the trees would benefit from this, since the nodes closer to the root would be read much more often than the rest of the tree, meaning that the data stored in the upper nodes can be retrieved from the cache.

 As mentioned, a few times in the previous experiments, the BST makes better use of locality.
 This means that the BST should have fewer cache misses than the redblack table, because more nodes are stored on the same pages and children are closer to their parents.
 We will expect the percentage difference between the trees to increase the bigger the data set, because the redblack trees nodes will be more and more spread out.

 For this implementation, it is difficult to isolate the cache-miss counting only to the searching.
 This is coursed by the fact that the searching-step (mentioned in testing XXX) includes _generating search input_, _the actual lookups_, and _looking up the payload in the `payload_map`_.
-Both the _generation search input_ and looking up the payload_ is the same step for all three data models meaning they can be seen as a constant factor in the experiment.
+Both the _generation search input_ and _looking up the payload_ is the same step for all three data three data structures meaning they can be seen as a constant factor in the experiment.
 This means that generating and looking in `payloads_table` should be stable for all results.
 This experiment was performed with a payload size of `1 byte` to make sure that almost all access in the `payload_map` were cached.

 ##### Results